AJGreaves/thehouseofmouse/TESTING.md

 ### Travis

 - [Travis](https://travis-ci.org/) was used throughout the unit testing of this project to provide continuous integration with the deployed site.
 The [Travis Documentation](https://docs.travis-ci.com/) provides all the info needed to set it up.
-- I set the heroku deployment settings for this project to only allow deployment when the travis had passed the latest push to the master branch.
+- I set the heroku deployment settings for this project to only allow deployment when the travis had passed the latest push to the master branch on GitHub.

 ## User Stories Testing